Fire and Ice

 Xena remembered Akemi's words about having to accept what was happening.

-"We will mourn her and learn to live with what happened here today.
-I promise to never leave you, in life or in death, I'll always be with.
+"We will mourn her and learn to live with what happened here.
+I promise to never leave you, in life or in death, I'll always be here.
 You're my soulmate, Gabrielle.
 I don't know what I'd do if you ever turned away from me.
 I love you with everything I am."

 Gabrielle tipped her head back; her arm snaked up around Xena's neck to pull her down for a loving kiss.